 This is what remains of the lavish government mansion Toronto demolished

-Small gated roads with lead into a mid-sized Toronto park near Mount Pleasant Road and St. Clair Avenue East in Rosedale.
+Small gated roads lead into a mid-sized Toronto park near Mount Pleasant Road and St. Clair Avenue East in Rosedale.

 Hundreds walk along these unnamed roads from Douglas Drive and Roxborough Drive every day, many unaware of the rich history of political royalty that followed these paths generations before.

 The name Chorley Park has lived two very different existences.
 Now little more than a public park and a popular stop on Toronto's trail system, Chorley Park was once the site of a lavish mansion whose opulence would go unchallenged even today.

 Chorley Park stood as the fourth and last in Ontario's short line of Government Houses, built between 1911 and 1915 and demolished just a few decades later.

 A designated home for the Lieutenant Governor of Ontario, this official vice-regal residence was a cut above the official homes of many heads of state.

 Synonymous with government spending and the era's excesses, the mansion was closed under political pressure during the Great Depression and ordered demolished back in 1960.
 Chorley Park was unceremoniously torn down the following year, all in the name of austerity.

 The history and eventual loss of the Government House have been well-documented, an act of architectural desecration that would be unthinkable with today's understanding of heritage.